Simpleyyt/jekyll-simpleyyt/README.md

 You can edit the `_config.yml` file to change the setting of site.
 If you want to change avatar or favicon, just replace the files in `assets\themes\Snail\img`.

+## About excerpt

+There are 2 ways of excerpt: "teaser" and "truncate_words" (Configurated in _config.yml).

+ * "teaser": look for the More tag (<!--more-->) and create a teaser from the content that precedes the More tag.
+You must place "<!--more-->" at paragraph in post.
+The whole content will be displayed in homepage if no More tag found in post.

+ * "truncate_words": generate an excerpt automatically by selecting the first 20 words of the post.
+It doesn't work well in some of no-English post.

 ## Change Log

  * Add pagination.